 BookBusinessMag.com Contributor Guidelines

 Thank you for your interest in writing for Book Business.
-We're eager to hear about your latest industry blog.
+We're eager to hear what's weighing on your mind and the wisdom you'd like to share with our community of publishing industry professionals.
 But first, some housekeeping...

 Below you'll find some guidelines for what a blog post should and shouldn't look like.

-Above all, we are looking for lessons learned, tips, anecdotes, and commentary on industry news and trends.
+Above all, we are looking for thought leadership, which can come in the form of lessons learned, best practices, tips, case studies, and commentary on industry news and trends.
 We want to hear real insight from real people.
 Share your successes and failures.
-Above all, contributions should help inform our audience of book publishing professionals.
+Above all, contributions should help inform our audience of book publishing professionals with actionable advice in and key takeaways.

-Contributions should not be self-promotional.
+Contributions should not be self-promotional or pitches for your product or service.
 Drawing on the experiences you've gained from running your business, of course, is welcome if insightful.

 Blog post contributions will be bylined.